Fellowships and Travel Grants from the Smithsonian’s Lemelson Center

 Topics: The Lemelson Center invites all applications covering the broad spectrum of research topics in the history of technology, invention, and innovation.
 However, the Center especially encourages proposals that align with one (or more) of its strategic research and programmatic areas, including 1) projects that illuminate inventors from diverse backgrounds or any inventions and technologies associated with under-represented groups, such as women, minorities, LGBTQ, and the disabled; (2) projects exploring innovation in sports and sports technology; or (3) projects that explore the broader ecosystem of individuals and institutions that support inventors, including inventors' professional organizations; angel investors, venture capitalists, and financiers; incubators and entrepreneurial coaches; patent agents and IP attorneys; product designers, manufacturers, and marketers; and bankruptcy-liquidation specialists.

 The Arthur Molella Distinguished Fellowship supports the work of an experienced author or senior scholar (associate/full/emeritus professor level or equivalent) from the history of technology, science and technology studies, business history, museum studies, STEAM education, or an allied field.
-The specific arrangement is flexible: the Molella Fellow may use the funds as a sabbatical supplement; for several short-duration visits; for a single residency focused on research and writing; or for a series of lectures leading to a major publication.
+The specific arrangement is flexible: the Molella Fellow may use the funds as a sabbatical supplement; for several short-duration visits; for a virtual appointment focused on research and writing; or for a series of lectures leading to a major publication.
 The stipend is $35,000.
-Funds may be used flexibly to support travel for several short-term visits, living expenses for longer residences up to six months, and related research expenses; dates are flexible.
-Applications are due 1 November 2020.
+Funds may be used flexibly to support teaching buyouts, travel for several short-term visits, living expenses for longer residences up to six months, and related research expenses.
+Dates are flexible and we expect that fellows may wish to pursue the fellowships virtually during the pandemic.
+Applications are due 1 November 2021.
 For application procedures and additional information, see http://invention.si.edu/arthur-molella-distinguished-fellowship.
-Applicants may wish to consult with the fellowship coordinator before submitting a proposal; contact historian Eric S. Hintz, PhD at firstname.lastname@example.org.
+Applicants may wish to consult with the fellowship coordinator before submitting a proposal; contact historian Eric S. Hintz, PhD at +1 202-633-3734 or email@example.com.

-The Lemelson Center Fellowship Program is suspended for 2021-2022; we are not accepting applications.
+The Lemelson Center Fellowship Program (all ranks) is suspended for 2022-2023; we are not accepting applications.
 However, to learn more see http://invention.si.edu/lemelson-center-fellowship-program.

-The Lemelson Center Travel to Collections Award Program is suspended for 2021-2022; we are not accepting applications.
+The Lemelson Center Travel to Collections Award Program (all ranks) is suspended for 2022-2023; we are not accepting applications.
 However, to learn more see http://invention.si.edu/lemelson-center-travel-collections-awards.